-To help students in planning their courses of study and for general advice on the academic programme, the HoD shall allot a certain number of students to a faculty who will function as faculty mentor throughout their period of study.
-Faculty mentors shall advise the students and monitor their behavior and academic performances.
-Problems if any, they shall be counseled by them periodically.
-The Faculty mentor is also responsible to inform the parents of their wards progress.
-Faculty mentor shall display the cumulative attendance particulars of his / her ward students' periodically (once in 2 weeks) on the Notice Board to enable the students know their attendance status and satisfy the clause 7 of this regulation.
+To help students in planning their courses of study and for general advice on the academic programme, the HoD shall allot a certain number of students to a faculty who will function as a faculty mentor throughout their period of study.
+Faculty mentors shall advise the students and monitor their behaviour and academic performances.
+Problems, if any, they shall be counselled by them periodically.
+The Faculty mentor is also responsible for informing the parents on the progress of their wards.
+Faculty mentor shall display the cumulative attendance particulars of his / her ward students' periodically (once in 2 weeks) on the Notice Board to enable the students to know their attendance status and satisfy clause 7 of this regulation.